Proxy Governance and Administration Team

 In advance of any call, we ask that all of our issuers provide a “key topics” list of discussion points as well as any material changes to key items such as compensation, management or strategy.

-These requests are funneled to our internal governance team which reviews the nature of the request (i.e. in season, pre-meeting, out of season, material change, etc.) The governance team consults with the appropriate investors and decides whether to (a) gather feedback on a topic and provide that feedback to an issuer, (b) schedule a call if it is deemed to be necessary, or (c) engage directly and serve as a liaison.
-Our proxy governance team will always set up the calls with our investors and issuers when and if a call is deemed necessary.
+These requests are funneled to our internal governance team which reviews the nature of the request.
+At Invesco, we believe that the most productive dialogue with our portfolio companies occurs outside peak voting season.
+Therefore, we suggest reaching out to Invesco in the early fall of each year.
+The governance team consults with the appropriate investors and decides whether to (a) gather feedback on a topic and provide that feedback to an issuer, (b) schedule a call if it is deemed to be necessary, or (c) engage directly and serve as a liaison.
+Our proxy governance team will set up the calls with our investors and issuers when and if a call is deemed necessary.